fgrando/tower-fan-irbridge/README.md

         ```

 ## Step 2: Transmit the IR codes read before
-There a example called 'Wifi example'.
+There a example called [Wifi example](rpi-server/rpi-server.ino).
 I modified it to add a request for each one of the commands.
 See the `rpi-server.ino`

 I used GPIO 16 to connect the IR transmiter data pin.